 Grade Level Credits Term

 11-12 1 Full Year

 Prerequisite: 1) Completion of Algebra 2 with a B or higher.
 2) Teacher recommendation.

-Study Time Needed: 3-4 hours per week.

 This course is for seniors interested in a more challenging fourth year math class.
 Juniors who do not plan on taking AP Calculus senior year are also eligible.
-Students will continue with the study of equations and inequalities, transformations, exponential and logarithmic functions, matrices, and trigonometry (identities, equations, and applications).
+Students will continue with the study of equations and inequalities, functions (linear, polynomial, power, rational, trigonometric), transformations, matrices, trigonometry (including the Unit Circle, identities, equations, and applications), and discrete mathematics.